Last Updated on Samuel Franklinby

 Faster Than Light (FTL) Ship Tier List – FTL Best Ship Guide

 This FTL ship tier list will help guide you on selecting the best ship for your Faster Than Light playthroughs to ensure you can defeat easy, normal and hard modes with ease.
 With 10 ships available in FTL and each having various sub layouts there is a wealth of choice available for players which can change your playstyle and the associated difficulty level based on this choice.
 While each of the diverse ship options are capable of finishing the game some offer a significantly easier path to victory that can be ideal for new players or for those wanting to solely achieve higher scores.
 If you are tired of having bad RNG on your FTL runs then selecting from the FTL best ships can give you an easy run to defeating the final Rebel Flagship battle before you challenge yourself with some of the harder options.
+These personal recommendations are based on my hundreds of gameplay hours in Faster In Light where I challenged myself to complete the game with every ship and ship layout steadily over a number of years in between other video games.

 Each ship in FTL offers a unique experience with some focused solely on stealth while others are offensively minded and others start in a weak state although have fantastic end game potential.
 Most options also come with three different layouts that further alter your starting weapons, crew and systems for additional variety and new challenges.
 Given this the FTL best ship for you in terms of fun will often be closely tied to your favourite FTL strategy and playstyle with this guide designed as an initial starting point with a focus on ease of victory.
 Combined with the randomisation at the heart of this roguelike video game players will find endless replay potential with many players making it a goal to unlock all the available ships and complete the game with each of them.